Expat Funeral Insurance in Spain (2026 Guide): Costs, Plans & Repatriation Explained

 - Funeral Insurance vs Funeral Plans vs Repatriation Insurance

-- Why Expat Funeral Insurance Matters in Spain
+- Why Funeral Insurance Matters for Expats Living in Spain

-- What Does Expat Funeral Insurance Typically Cover?
+- What Does Funeral Insurance in Spain Cover for Expats?

-- Typical Costs of Funeral Insurance & Funeral Plans in Spain (2026)
+- How to Choose Funeral Insurance or Funeral Plans in Spain

 - How UEI Helps Expats Arrange Funeral & Repatriation Cover